The Craft of #Writing: Lexical Density Compared to Writing Rules

 So how do you know if you are using the best mix of words to engage your reader?

-While the Analyze My Writing is very specific in it’s analysis, pinning down lexical density and parts of speech to small snippets of writing, the Stony Brook paper does not.
-Still their observations seem to fall on the side of mixing your parts of speech carefully.
-And it doesn’t hurt us to have a look at the words we use at writer’s.
-It just may be a key to help us improve our writing.
+While Analyze My Writing is very specific in it’s analysis by pinning down lexical density and parts of speech to small snippets of writing, the Stony Brook paper does not.
+Still, their observations seem to fall on the side of mixing your parts of speech carefully.
+Looking at the percentage of words we use as writers may be a key to help us improve our writing.

 But it is clear that today’s writers straddle a fence where they need to reach as many people as possible without losing those qualities that make a piece of prose a delight to read.